Microscopy Method Development

-We are focusing on three main methdology areas in repsonse to the needs of our collaborations partners, developing approaches for dedicated structural and functional analysis of materials at the atomic or nanoscale.
+We are focusing on four main methodology areas in response to the needs of our collaborations partners, developing approaches for dedicated structural and functional analysis of materials at the atomic, nano- and microscale.
+A particular focus is on correlated or, ideally, simultaneous structural and functional characterization.

 .png)

-In-situ and operando TEM provides a direct link between structural evolution and materials properties or function and the ability to identify transient structures, which cannot be observed ex-situ.
-We are using and optimizing the techniques, combining them in particular with various 4D-STEM and spectroscopic techniques.
+In situ and operando TEM provides a direct link between structural evolution and materials properties or function and the ability to identify intermediate structures, which cannot be observed ex situ.
+We are using and optimizing the techniques, combining them with low-dose imaging and various 4D-STEM and spectroscopic techniques for meaningful in situ/operando investigations.
+Closely related, we are developing identical location FIB/SEM techniques as alternative approach to follow structural evolution using snapshots of the same region at defined states.

 link